rudsdevelopment/arduino-discord-presence/README.md

 ![Arduino](https://ruds.neocities.org/arduino.jpeg)
 # Arduino Rich Presence
-**According to file you are in, sets your discord rich presence.
-It supports ".ino" and ".cpp" files (not ".h" or ".c".
-When I try to taking their data, It didn't work)**
+**Sets your Discord Rich Presence based on the file you are currently in.
+It supports .ino and .cpp files (.h and .c are not supported because fetching data from them didn't work).**

 # Examples
 ### For .ino files